If you’ve been wronged and need some good examples of how to write a strongly worded letter of complaint, read on.

 Please call me at (555) PEE-OWED if you need any additional details or background information.
 I am saving copies of all documentation for legal, and if necessary, PR purposes.
-Having been sent to an already fully booked hotel after waiting at the airport for hours on end, with a mid-term wife pregnant with twins, one can imagine the frustration we feel with Delta Airlines customer service.
+Having been sent to an already fully booked hotel after waiting at the airport for hours on end, with a mid-term wife pregnant with twins, one can imagine the frustration we feel with Delta Airlines’ customer service.
 Your rapid response is appreciated.

 CC: (Cubert’s estate lawyer, for added effect)

 We were compensated for a little north of the hotel cost in the form of a gift card to one of several retail outfits if I remember right.
 With kids on the way, this was super handy.
-I think we bought a rug for the baby room.
+I think we bought a rug for the baby’s room.

-As for the letter, you’ll notice there’s really no secret to how I put those few paragraphs together.
-Maybe it was the reference to “PR” or CC’ing my estate lawyer?
-We don’t have an attorney on retainer, so the lawyer who drew-up our will (I figured) would stand-in nicely.
-I never bothered him by sending an actual copy.
+As for the letter, you’ll notice there’s no secret to how I put those few paragraphs together.
+Maybe it was the reference to “PR” or Cc’ing my estate lawyer?
+We don’t have an attorney on retainer, so the lawyer who drew up our will (I figured) would stand in nicely.

-The following year, on a trip to Michigan with our now one-year old twins in tow, we rented a car at the airport.
+The following year, on a trip to Michigan with our now one-year-old twins in tow, we rented a car at the airport.
 The trip was fun.
 The car was not.
-A lot of driving was in store, and it wasn’t until we were well on our way that I noticed there’s no cruise control.
+A lot of driving was in store, and it wasn’t until we were well on our way that I noticed there was no cruise control.

 That wasn’t the worst of it though.
 The car rattled like it had been run off the cliff, ala Thelma and Louise, and put back together again for unsuspecting renters.
 Well, Hertz, thank you very little for giving us this little gem.

-After we got home I figured it worth writing to Hertz, simply to share how disappointed we were being given such a piece of shit to drive around half the state in.
+After we got home I figured it worth writing to Hertz, simply to share how disappointed we were being given such a piece of sh*t to drive around half the state in.

 Mr. Scott (Evil)